mdabrowski1990/uds/docs/source/pages/message.rst

 Diagnostic Messages
 ===================
-Implementation related to diagnostic messages and packets is located in :mod:`uds.messages` sub-package.
+Implementation related to diagnostic messages and packets is located in :mod:`uds.message` sub-package.

 .. _implementation-diagnostic-message: